Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics: Definitions and assumptions

 \subsection{Feedback line action}

-We expect that the feedback line satisfies Prop1, Prop2 of \cite{Vidybida2015}.
-The Prop3 of \cite{Vidybida2015} should be modified for the {\em Cl-}type fast inhibition as follows: \begin{itemize} \item Prop3: The impulse conveyed to the neuronal input is the fast $Cl$-type inhibitory impulse.
+We expect that the feedback line satisfies Prop1, Prop2 of \cite{Vidybida2015}, which are reproduced below for completeness.
+The Prop3 of \cite{Vidybida2015} should be modified for the {\em Cl-}type fast inhibition as shown below: \begin{itemize} \item Prop1: The time delay in the line is $\Delta>0$. \item Prop2: The line is able to convey no more than one impulse. \item Prop3: The impulse conveyed to the neuronal input is the fast $Cl$-type inhibitory impulse.
 This means that after receiving such an impulse, the neuron appears in its resting state.
 This exhausts the action of the inhibitory impulse in a sense that it has no influence on further neuronal states created by next excitatory impulses.
-It as well does not affect neuron if founds it in its resting state. \end{itemize}
+It as well does not affect neuron being in its resting state. \end{itemize}